Henriqueba210/BCA-Challenge/README.md

   - Searching vehicles
   - Starting/closing auctions
   - Placing valid and invalid bids
-  - Ensuring auction and bid state transitions are correct
+  - Ensuring auction and bid state transitions are correct and are processed sequentially.

-### Concurrency & Auction Locking

-- The repository uses a static `ConcurrentDictionary<Guid, SemaphoreSlim>` to lock updates per auction.
-- This ensures that concurrent bid placements and auction updates for the same auction are processed sequentially, preventing race conditions and data corruption.

----

-## API Examples

-- See [`api.http`](./api.http) for sample HTTP requests for all endpoints.
-- See [`api.postman_collection.json`](./api.postman_collection.json) for a ready-to-import Postman collection.

----

-## Design Decisions & Assumptions

-- The system is designed for extensibility and testability, following clean architecture and SOLID principles.
-- All business rules are enforced at the application layer, with validation and error handling at every step.
-- The use of MediatR and FluentValidation decouples business logic from the API layer.
-- Integration tests ensure the system works end-to-end, including with real database state and concurrency scenarios.

----